Human Capital Formation Notes for Class 12

 It may be noted that government expenditure in both the above categories has increased overtime.
 However, the increase in not sufficient.
 It has seen rise and fall intermittently.
 However, if we include expenditure by private individuals and institution, then the expenditure on education seems high.
 Public and private expenditure on education were 3.9% and 2.7% respectively of GDP in 2018-19.
 Hence the country spent 6.6% of GDP on education in that year.

-However, India needs to spend 6% of GDP of total budgetary expenditure (both central and state governments) as recommended by various committees and commissions like:
+However, India needs to spend 6% of GDP as recommended by various committees and commissions like:

 1. Education Commission (1964-66)